Anishinaabe: Relations with their neighbours

 Anishinaabe Reserves/Reservations in North America, with diffusion rings if an Anishinaabe language is spoken.
 Cities with Anishinaabe population also shown.

 Other indigenous groups

-There are many Anishinaabe reserves and reservations; in some places, the Anishinaabe share some of their lands with others, such as the Cree, the Dakota, the Delaware, and the Kickapoo, among others.
+There are many Anishinaabe reserves and reservations; in some places, the Anishinaabe share some of their lands with others, such as the Cree, the Dakota, the Lenape (Delaware), and the Kickapoo, among others.
 The Anishnabe who "merged" with the Kickapoo tribe may now identify as being Kickapoo in Kansas and Oklahoma.
 The Prairie Potawatomi were the Ojibwe, Odawa, and Potawatomi of Illinois and Wisconsin who were relocated to Kansas during the 19th century.

 The Anishinaabe of Manitoba, particularly those along the east side of Lake Winnipeg, have had longstanding historical conflicts with the Cree people.

 Canada

 In addition to other issues shared by First Nations recognized by the Canadian government and other aboriginal peoples in Canada, the Anishinaabe of Manitoba, Ontario and Quebec have opposed the Energy East pipeline of TransCanada.
 The Chippewas of the Thames First Nation legally challenged the right of the Canadian government to hold a pipeline hearing without their consent.
 The project was also the basis of a June 2015 declaration of reclaimed sovereignty over the Ottawa River valley by several Anishinaabe peoples.